contagon/handbook/handbook/38-church-policies-and-guidelines.md

 #### 38.4.1.6 Sealing after Temple Marriage for Time Only

 Couples who were married in a temple for time only are not usually sealed later.
 For such a sealing to occur, the woman must first receive from the First Presidency a cancellation of her previous sealing.
-If a bishop and stake president feel that a cancellation may be justified, they may submit an application to the First Presidency using [LCR](https://lcr.churchofjesuschrist.org).
+If the bishop and stake president both feel that a cancellation is justified, the stake president submits an application to the First Presidency using [LCR](https://lcr.churchofjesuschrist.org).
+See [6.2.3](6-stake-leadership.md#623-common-judge) about the stake president’s responsibility when submitting applications to the First Presidency.

 Time-only marriages in the temple are no longer performed (see [27.3.3](27-temple-ordinances-for-the-living.md#2733-marriage-in-a-temple-for-time-only)).